French experts to play role in Iran air crash probe

 “No further assistance has been requested at this point in time”, he added.

-Foreign Minister Jean-Yves Le Drian said earlier France was ready to contribute to the probe into Wednesday’s crash, which killed all 176 people aboard. [nP6N28701Z]

-Reporting by Tim Hepher; Writing by Matthieu Protard; Editing by Giles Elgood
+Foreign Minister Jean-Yves Le Drian said earlier France was ready to contribute to the probe into Wednesday’s crash, which killed all 176 people aboard.
+(Reporting by Tim Hepher; Writing by Matthieu Protard; Editing by Giles Elgood)